CloudM-Migrate/documentation/Migration-Project-Guides/FileSharetoM365.md

 Validate **Migrate** and **Drive** are checked and select **Save** to add the migration line item.
 Repeat for each file share in scope for migration.

 **NOTE**: The destination for the file share can be a SharePoint site collection or a user OneDrive.

+### Execute Migration

+When ready to execute select the Paper Airplane on the left and select **Start** to begin the migration.